AlexanderSchuetz97/xz-rs/README.md

 ## Unsupported targets
 Any rust target where usize/pointer size is 16 bit is not supported.
-Currently, rust only has one tier-3 target for some microcontroller where this is the case.
+Currently, rust only has one tier-3 target for a microcontroller where this is the case.
 This crate will emit a compiler error for such targets.

 ## Future work
 * Finish refactoring existing code.
-* Implement the "Delta" filter.
 * Implement offsets for the BCJ filters.
-* Implement filter chains.
 * Optimize the current implementation using perf.
 * Port/Implement an XZ Encoder.
-(A lot of work, that I currently do not need myself...)
+(A lot of work that I currently do not need myself...)